Three Kingdoms: Yellow Turban Rebellion

 In the third month of 184, Zhang Jiao, leader of the Way of Supreme Peace, a Taoist movement, along with his two brothers Zhang Liang and Zhang Bao, led the movement's followers in a rebellion against the government that was called the Yellow Turban Rebellion.
 Their movement quickly attracted followers and soon numbered several hundred thousand and received support from many parts of China.
 They had 36 bases throughout China, with large bases having 10,000 or more followers and minor bases having 6,000 to 7,000, similar to Han armies.
-Their motto was: "The firmament has perished, the Yellow Sky will soon rise; in this year of jiazi, let there be prosperity in the world!"(蒼天已死，黃天當立。歲在甲子，天下大吉。) Emperor Ling dispatched generals Huangfu Song, Lu Zhi, and Zhu Jun to lead the Han armies against the rebels, and decreed that local governments had to supply soldiers to assist in their efforts.
-It is at this point that the historical novel Romance of the Three Kingdoms begins its narrative.
+Their motto was: "The Azure Sky has perished, the Yellow Sky will soon rise; in this year of jiazi, let there be prosperity in the world!"(蒼天已死，黃天當立。歲在甲子，天下大吉。) Emperor Ling dispatched generals Huangfu Song, Lu Zhi, and Zhu Jun to lead the Han armies against the rebels, and decreed that local governments had to supply soldiers to assist in their efforts.
 The Yellow Turbans were ultimately defeated and its surviving followers dispersed throughout China, but due to the turbulent situation throughout the empire, many were able to survive as bandits in mountainous areas, thus continuing their ability to contribute to the turmoil of the era.

 With the widespread increase in bandits across the Chinese nation, the Han army had no way to repel each and every raiding party.
 In 188, Emperor Ling accepted a memorial from Liu Yan suggesting he grant direct administrative power over feudal provinces and direct command of regional military to local governors, as well as promoting them in rank and filling such positions with members of the Liu family or court officials.
 This move made provinces (zhou) official administrative units, and although they had power to combat rebellions, the later intra-governmental chaos allowed these local governors to easily rule independently of the central government.
-Liu Yan was also promoted as governor of Yi Province.
+Liu Yan was also promoted as governor of Yi Province (roughly covering the Sichuan Basin).
 Soon after this move, Liu Yan severed all of his region's ties to the Han imperial court, and several other areas followed suit.